MonitSharma/Learn-Quantum-Computing-For-Free/README.md

 # Quantum Computing Learning Resources

 Welcome to the Quantum Computing Learning Resources repository!
 This repository aims to provide a curated list of free resources to help you learn about quantum computing.
 Whether you are a beginner or an experienced researcher, these resources can help you dive into the fascinating world of quantum computing.
+(more resources will be added as I come across them, you can also add more resources)

 ## Table of Contents